Nirjhargope/When-LLM-meets-Fuzzy-TOPSIS-for-Personnel-Selection-through-Automated-Profile-Analysis/README.md

 ---

 ## Models and Experiments
-Experiments are conducted using multiple transformer architectures:
+Experiments are conducted using multiple LLM  model architectures:
 * **DistilRoBERTa-base**
 * **RoBERTa-base**
 * **LastBERT**